decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-12-what-about-validity.md

 ### A lower bound for honest input validity in synchrony

-**Theorem [[Neiger, 1994]((https://smartech.gatech.edu/bitstream/handle/1853/6776/GIT-CC-93-45.pdf))]**: Consensus with honest input validity and $m$ possible input values cannot be solved in *synchrony* for $n \leq \max(3, m) f$ and a malicious adversary controlling $f$ parties.
+**Theorem [Neiger, 1994]**: Consensus with honest input validity and $m$ possible input values cannot be solved in *synchrony* for $n \leq \max(3, m) f$ and a malicious adversary controlling $f$ parties.

 *Proof idea*: $n \leq 3f$ is the [standard FLM impossibility](https://decentralizedthoughts.github.io/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate/).

-Neiger's original proof was for determisitic protocols, here we present a modern version that covers even randomized protocols.
+Neiger's original proof was for deterministic protocols, here we present a modern version that covers even randomized protocols.

 Seeking a contradiction, assume $n=mf$ and $n > 3f$.
 So there must be $m>3$ possible input values.
 Assume with loss of generality that the possible input values are $1,\dots,m$.
 Partition the parties into sets of size $f$: $S_1,\dots,S_m$ and have parties in set $S_i$ start with input $i$.